encukou/abi3/PEP.rst

 In theory, this brings many advantages:

-* A module can be built only once per platform and support multiple versions of Python, reducing time, power and maintainer attention needed for builds.
+* A module can be built only once per platform and support multiple versions of Python, reducing time, power and maintainer attention needed for builds (in exchange for potentially worse performance).
 * Binary wheels using the stable ABI work with new versions of CPython throughout the pre-release period, and can be tested in environments where building from source is not practical.

+Also, if generators like Cython support the stable ABI, some projects could offer stable-ABI wheels *in addition* to specific-ABI ones, in order to support future (alpha/beta/early release) interpreters, while still using version-specific optimizations on CPython versions they target specifically.

-As a welcome side effect of the stable ABI's hiding of implementation details is that it is becoming a viable target for alternate Python implementations that need to implement (parts of) the C API.
+As a welcome side effect of the limited API's hiding of implementation details is that this API is becoming a viable target for alternate Python implementations that would be incompatible with the full C API.

 However, in hindsignt, PEP 384 and its implementation has several issues:

+* It is ill-defined.
+According to PEP 384, functions are *opt-out*: all functions not specially marked are part of the stable ABI.
+  In practice, for Windows there's [a list] that's *opt-in*.
+  For users there is a `#define` that should make only the stable ABI available, but There is no process that ensures it is kept up-to date.
+  Neither is there a process for updating the documentation.
-* There is no process keep the ABI up to date.
+* Until recently, the stable ABI was not tested at all.
+It tends to break.
-* Contents of the limited API are not listed explicitly, making it unclear if a particular member (e.g. function, structure) is a part of it.
+  For example, changing a function to a macro can break the stable ABI as the function symbol is removed.
 * There is no way to deprecate parts of the limited API.
+* It is incomplete.
+Some operations are not available in the stable ABI, with little reason except "we forgot".
+  (This last point is one the PEP will not help with, however.)

-This PEP defines the limited API more clearly and introducess process designed to make the API more useful.
+This PEP defines the limited API more clearly and introducess process designed to make the stable ABI and limited API more useful and robust.

-Additionally, PEP 384 defines a *limited API* as a way to build against the stable ABI.
-This PEP defines the limited API more robustly.

 Rationale